When can I get my Covid booster jab? Everything you need to know

 Labour leader Sir Keir Starmer receives his Covid booster jab

-The new Omicron variant of Covid-19 is spreading across the UK fast – and it has prompted Boris Johnson to bring in “Plan B” restrictions to curb the spread.
+The new Omicron variant of Covid-19 has spread rapidly across the UK over the last two months but the infection rate has suddenly begun to fall, prompting Boris Johnson to drop the “Plan B” restrictions brought in to stop the spread.

+Speaking in the House of Commons, the prime minister said that, from Thursday 27 January, guidance on mask-wearing in public places and presenting Covid passes to enter crowded venues will be scrapped as the New Year rise in infections continues to wane without having resulted in the mass hospitalisations experts had feared.

+Work from home guidance will meanwhile be lifted immediately, with people are no longer encouraged to work remotely if possible, which has been the official guidance since 8 December 2021.

+Taking time out from the firestorm still raging over the Downing Street “Partygate” scandal, Mr Johnson told the Commons that he also hopes to remove the requirement to self-isolate from 24 March, saying: “There will soon come a time when we can remove the legal requirement to self-isolate altogether, just as we don't place legal obligations on people to isolate if they have flu.

+“As Covid becomes endemic, we will need to replace legal requirements with advice and guidance, urging people with the virus to be careful and considerate of others.”

-It means members of the public are being urged to get their third vaccine jab to boost immunity as soon as they can.
+However, for now, the pandemic is far from over and Omicron remains a threat, so members of the public are still being urged to get their third vaccine jab to boost immunity as soon as they can.

-While it was hoped that the booster alone would be enough to fend off the virus this winter, the emergence of the new strain, thought to be more transmissible than the Delta variant, has forced the government’s hand in rolling out new protective measures.

-Face masks are once again mandatory on public transport, in shops, cinemas, theatres and places of worship in England.

-Meanwhile, employees are being advised to work from home where possible and an NHS Covid Pass is now required for entry to crowded venues.

-NHS rules on boosters have also been relaxed so that all over-18s are now being offered their third jab, a decision supported by the Joint Committee on Vaccination and Immunisation, which also recently recommended cutting the period between second and third jabs from six months to three in a bid to beat the variant.
+NHS rules on boosters were relaxed in December so that all over-18s were offered a third jab, a decision supported by the Joint Committee on Vaccination and Immunisation, which also recommended cutting the period between second and third jabs from six months to three in a bid to beat the variant.

-But the UK has nevertheless continued to experience extremely high levels of Covid infections across the festive period, with total daily cases in England rocketing to a pandemic high of 218,724 on 4 January, according to the UK Health Security Agency.

-Fortunately, the rates of hospitalisations and deaths remain relatively low, although no fewer than 24 NHS trusts have reported “critical incidents” of staff shortages, placing remaining staff under huge pressure.

 You can currently get a booster if you are over 18 - or over 16 with a health condition - and it has been at least three months (91 days) since you received your second dose of one of the approved Covid vaccines.